Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 So, the question should be: “Why not?”

-Before we get started painting, we want to maker sure that you know whether birdhouses need to be cleaned out.
-Check that out in this article I wrote here first:
+Before we start painting, we want to make sure you know whether the birdhouses need to be cleaned out.

 I’ll get you started now: